 This circuit will take you through such places as Sedona, Grand Canyon, Kanab, Utah, Bryce, Arches, Escalante and parts of Colorado just to name some of the highlights we will enjoy.
-It will then continue into, Wyoming and the Dakotas where it will end after visiting, the Badlands, Mount Rushmore and Crazy Horse.
+It will then continue into Wyoming, where it will end.
 This is just some of the highlights of this circuit.
 Most places you can just show up, but there are a few places that you will need reservations.
 Please review the whole circuit and make any necessary reservations.

 Please note this circuit may change as it goes along due to the size of the group, inclement weather or area is not accessible.
 Changes if necessary will be posted on line, last minute changes will go out to all WINs via e-mail as a WIN Alert.
 If you are thinking of joining this circuit for all or any any part, please let me know and if you available to host a stop.
 I have all the information to help you host or co-host a stop and will help you. email@example.com or 805-458-2206.

 Tour the Denver Botanical Garden and the Denver Zoo.
 Visit the Denver Museum of Nature and Science.
 Drive the Mount Evans Scenic Byway.
 Tour the Colorado State Capitol, and the Molly Brown House Museum.
 Tour the Forney Museum of Transportation and the Wings Over the Rockies Air and Space Museum.
 Attend an event at the Red Rock Amphitheater.
 Ride the Georgetown Loop Railroad.
 Attend a Rockys Baseball game.
 Tour the Lakewood Heritage Center.

 Elks Lodge #2227, 3850 Elks Drive, Westminster, CO 303 429-2227